petros-d/docs/cloud/configure-idp.md

 Complete the remainder of the setup as documented in Okta until you finish creating your integration.

-### Step 3: Provide Astronomer with Your Integration Information
+### Step 3: Provide Astronomer with your integration information

 On the page for your Okta app integration, click **View Setup Instructions**.
 Copy the values for `Single Sign-on URL` and `X.509 Certificate` that appear and send these to Astronomer Support.
 From here, Astronomer will finalize the integration with Okta.